Maksim2498/simplechat/server/docs/cli.md

 Short options can be grouped like this: `-hd` -- this the same as passing two options like this: `-h -d`.

-If long option requires and argument you can pass it separating with space or `=`.
+If long option requires an argument you can pass it separating with space or `=`.
-It will look like this: `--port=1502` or `--port 1502`.
+It will look like this: `--port 1502` or `--port=1502`.

 ## Options